There is a lot that goes into the homebuying process and can be stressful as well.

 10. Move In!

-Congratulations time to celebrate you just purchased a home and it is time to move in and make it your own!
+Congratulations time to celebrate you just purchased a home and it is time to move in!